 According to prosecutors, Matthews, now 70, a resident of South Charleston, W.Va., began stealing labor council funds sometime in 2010 and would continue to do so until September 2014, when certain fellow office employees alerted the Department of Labor to the fact of … Read More ➡

-On December 12, William Dixon, former secretary-treasurer of International Brotherhood of Boilermakers Local 2014, was charged in U.S. District Court for the Western District of Virginia with one count of embezzling $4,338 in funds from the Lebanon, Va. union.
-He then pleaded guilty.
-The charge and guilty plea follow an investigation by the Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 4, Steven Perry, former financial secretary-treasurer of United Brotherhood of Carpenters and Joiners Local 2077, was charged in U.S. District Court for the Southern District of Ohio with embezzling funds from the Columbus-based union in the amount of $20,458.
+The charge follows an investigation by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡

 Stormy Daniels, porn star/stripper extraordinaire, has been denied a starring role – at least for now.
 On Monday, a Los Angeles federal court tossed out Daniels’ defamation lawsuit against President Donald Trump filed in April by her lawyer, Michael Avenatti.
 The suit was based on a tweet by Trump calling her allegation of being threatened by a strange man on a Las Vegas parking lot back in 2011 “a total con job.”
 According to U.S. District Judge S. James Otero, the president’s message was “rhetorical hyperbole” of the sort one associates with standard political discourse.
 Avenatti doesn’t think so.
 He’s already filed an appeal.
 And thanks in part to the publicity he generated in opposition to Brett Kavanaugh’s Senate confirmation, he now has widespread support among Democratic senators and the general public.

 Stephanie Clifford aka “Stormy Daniels,” age 39, a Louisiana native, has worked in the adult film … Read More ➡